usnistgov/fireflow/pyreflow/docs/source/workflow.rst

 files.

-In "standard" or "standardized mode" (abbreviated "std" in function names above), each keyword will be parsed and stored in a class called CoreTEXT (for *TEXT*) or CoreDataset (for all segments).
-These are internally validated, thus it non-conforming keywords will trigger an error if present upon creation.
+In "standard" or "standardized mode" (abbreviated "std" in function names above), each keyword will be parsed and stored in a class called :ref:`coretext` (for *TEXT*) or :ref:`coredataset` (for all segments) where the ``*`` indicates FCS version.
+These are internally validated, thus non-conforming keywords will trigger an error if present upon creation.
 These classes themselves have an API which allows reading/writing internal elements of an FCS file.
 They can also be written back to disk.

 The Core* classes are explained further in :doc:`core`.